vmakhin/ERT_tasks/Assessment_Coordinate_Transformation/README.md

 $d\ =\  2r\ \arcsin(  \sqrt{\sin^2(\frac {\varphi _2-\varphi _1}{2}) + \cos(\varphi _1) \cdot \cos(\varphi _2) \cdot \sin^2(\frac {\lambda _2-\lambda _1}{2}) }    )    $

-#### I used the assumption that Earth's shape is spheroidal with radius = 6371e3 m ( in case of elipsoidal Earth sahe model calculations are  more complicated [4]).
+#### I used the assumption that Earth's shape is spheroidal with radius = 6371e3 m ( in case of elipsoidal Earth such model calculations are  more complicated [4]).

 Implemented solution is based of spherical shape of the Earth which gives according to Ref.1 0.5% of error.